yiptool/yip/README.md

       osx:bundle_id "com.example.osx_app"
       osx:bundle_ver "3.9"

+### Deployment targets on Apple platforms

+You can specify minimum supported version for OSX and iOS.
+The following commands are available:

+      ios:deployment_target "6.1"

+      osx:deployment_target "10.8"

 ### Application icons on Apple platforms

 Icons for applications on OSX and iOS could be specified using the `ios:icon`